csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 The **full outer join**(  ) does both the left and right outer join operations, padding tuples from the left relation that did not match any from the right relation, as well as tuples from the right relation that did not match any from the left relation, and adding them to the result of the join.

-Note that in going from our left-outer-join example to our right-outer-join ex- ample, we chose to swap the order of the operands.
+Note that in going from our left-outer-join example to our right-outer-join example, we chose to swap the order of the operands.
 Thus both examples preserve tuples from the _instructor_ relation, and thus contain the same information.
 In our example relations, _teaches_ tuples always have matching _instructor_ tuples, and thus _teaches  instructor_ would give the same result as _teaches  instructor_ .
-If there were tuples in _teaches_ without matching tuples in _instructor_, such tu- ples would appear padded with nulls in _teaches  instructor_ as well as in _teaches  instructor_ .
+If there were tuples in _teaches_ without matching tuples in _instructor_, such tuples would appear padded with nulls in _teaches  instructor_ as well as in _teaches  instructor_ .
 Further examples of outer joins (expressed in SQL syntax) may be found in Section 4.1.2.

 Since outer-join operations may generate results containing null values, we need to specify how the different relational-algebra operations deal with null values.
 Section 3.6 dealt with this issue in the context of SQL.
 The same concepts apply for the case of relational algebra, and we omit details.